gerardogandeaga/CMPT461-ImagePixelizer/README.md

 # DynaPix
-DynaPix is build as an extension built for Krita, a free image editing tool used by many artists.
+DynaPix is an extension built for Krita, a free image editing tool used by many artists.
 Our tool enables artists to quickly create pixel art from high resolution images.
-Moreover, the tool was created with the aim in specifically aiding pixel artists to create assets for pixel-art based games.
-Therefore, our extension uses XT-Consistency to generate a normal map from a specified object in an image.
+Moreover, the tool was created with the aim of specifically aiding pixel artists to create assets for pixel-art based games.
+Moreover, our extension uses XT-Consistency to generate a normal map from a specified object in an image.
 The pixelization engine used is Pyxelate.

 XT-Consistency and Pyxelate are open source and freely available projects.
 Please check them out for more details!